hbctraining/variant_analysis/lessons/06_alignment_file_processing.md

 2. **Query-sort our alignment file.** Alignment file are initally ordered by the order of the reads in the FASTQ file, which is not particularly useful. `Picard` can more exhaustively look for duplicates if the file is sorted by read-name (query-sorted).
 We will discuss **query**-sorted and **coordinate**-sorted alignment files soon.
 3. **Mark and Remove Duplicates.** Duplicates can introduce bias into our analysis so it is considered best practice to remove them prior to variant calling.
 4. **Coordinate-sort our alignment file.** Most downstream software packages require that alignment files be **coordinate**-sorted, so we will need to re-sort our alignment file by **coordinates** now that we have removed the duplicates.
-5. **Index the alignment file.** Like the index for a book, indicies for alignment files help direct downstream software packages to where to they can find specific reads.
+5. **Index the alignment file.** Like the index for a book, indices for alignment files help direct downstream software packages to where to they can find specific reads.
 Many software packages require the alignment file that you are analyzing to have an index file, usually with the same name as your alignment file, with the additional `.bai` (BAM-index) extension or a `.bai` extension instead of `.bam`.
-Both `Picard` and `samtools` have a way of integrating this indexing as part of their sorting protocols and that is what we will be using.
-However, both packages have commands for indexing a BAM file independent of their sorting protocol ([BuildBamIndex](https://gatk.broadinstitute.org/hc/en-us/articles/360037057932-BuildBamIndex-Picard-) for `Picard` and [index](http://www.htslib.org/doc/samtools-index.html) for `samtools`).

 > #### Do I need to add read groups?